sengsgx/sengsgx/README.md

 The client-side has already been successfully tested with an older container version on Ubuntu 18.04.2 LTS and kernel 4.15-0-47.
 [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) are required for building and using the SENG development containers.
+We assume that the host user has been added to the `docker` group (`sudo usermod -aG docker $USER`) to run docker and docker-compose without sudo.

 The following preparatory steps have to be performed **before building any** of the SENG components.